AndreVarandas/numeroscovid19/README.md

 # numeroscovid19

+**Archived because the data is no longer provided in a daily report**

 Frontend that uses [https://github.com/AndreVarandas/portugal-covid-19-api](https://github.com/AndreVarandas/portugal-covid-19-api) api to show covid-19 numbers in Portugal, in a simple **uninspired** dashboard.

 No charts.
 Just numbers.